 Breakfast Voucher provided for full buffet.

-Travel continues onboard your ATG coach for the final escorted segment of your Alaska tour into Anchorage.
+5:00 pm Travel continues onboard your ATG coach for the final segment into Anchorage.

 Hotel: The Lakefront Anchorage, formerly Millennium Alaskan Hotel Anchorage, offers modern accommodations on the shores of Lake Spenard and Lake Hood.
-From the restaurant’s lakeside deck, guests can watch over 800 planes land every day at Lake Hood, the largest and busiest floatplane base in the world.
+From a lakeside deck, guests can watch over 800 planes land every day at Lake Hood, the largest and busiest floatplane base in the world.

 Today is unguided.
 Your hotel provides complimentary airport shuttle.
 Check with the front desk to reserve your seats the night prior.
 We recommend you allow 2 hours between airport check-in and flight departure.